 Using our data structure

-Many Toggl users employ our data structure as it was intended.
+Many Toggl Track users employ our data structure as it was intended.

 However, other teams have used categories for their own purposes.
 For example, a city council used “clients” to represent the different districts they manage.

 It’s even possible to use “projects” to represent the clients you work with.
 This worked well for a team that concentrates on a limited set of services.

 Aside from projects, tasks, and clients, time entry descriptions can serve as an additional way of categorizing work.